Optimizing wheel loader performance -- an end-to-end approach: Problem formulation

-A loading cycle has a duration $T_n$, requires some amount of work $W_n$, and results in a certain amount of mass $M_n$ being removed from the pile and added to the receiver.
+A loading cycle involves spending some amount of mechanical work $W_n$ and time $T_n$ to displace a certain mass $M_n$ from the pile to the receiver.
 Each of the subtasks contributes to the cycle time and work, while it is only the loading subtask that produces a mass measurement.
 We attribute each loading cycle a performance, which we measure by the performance vector

 where $M_0$, $T_0$, and $W_0$ are some characteristic values used for normalization.
 Note that the performance vector is a function of the pile state, the location of the load receiver, and the selected action, i.e., $\bm{\mathcal{P}}_{n}(\bm{H}_n, \bm{a}_n)$.
 We pose the end-to-end optimization problem of $N$ sequential loading cycles as the problem of finding the sequence of actions $\{\bm{a}_{n}\}_{n=1}^N$ that, given the initial pile state $\bm{H}_1$ and the dump location $\bm{x}^{\text{dump}}$, satisfy